Skip to Content

 Sweetened Ginger Cream

-• Start by finely chopping the stem ginger and setting aside.
+• Start by grating then chopping the stem ginger.
+Set aside.

-• In a clean bowl, whisk the double cream until stiff then add the sugar, syrup and stem ginger pieces.
+• In a clean bowl, whisk the double cream to form stiff peaks, then add the icing sugar, stem ginger and syrup.
 Completely mix together.

 • Cover and place in the fridge until you are ready to assemble the pavlova.

-• Prepare the orange segments by peeling the oranges and then cutting in segments between the white pith to form wedges.
+• Prepare the orange segments by peeling the oranges and then cutting into segments between the white pith to form wedges.
+Then cut in half to form small bite-sized pieces.
 Set aside until the figs are prepared.

-• To finish assembling the pavlova, top the ginger cream with the orange segments then the warmed figs. Drizzle the sauce from the figs all over the top and down the sides.
-Serve immediately.
+• To finish assembling the pavlova, top with the figs. Drizzle the fig syrup sauce over the top.
+Serve immediately or store in the fridge until ready to serve.

 Notes

-1. The meringues in this recipe can be made up to 1 week ahead of time and kept in a cool place in an airtight container until ready to assemble.
+5. The meringue wreath in this recipe can be made up to 1 week ahead of time and kept in a cool place in an airtight container until ready to assemble.

 Nutrition Facts